AndreTeixeira1998/overleafwiki/Password-restrictions.md

-It is possible to enforce password restrictions on users when using the ShareLaTeX login system, not a SSO option such as LDAP.
+It is possible to enforce password restrictions on users when using the Overleaf login system, not a SSO option such as LDAP.

 * `SHARELATEX_PASSWORD_VALIDATION_MIN_LENGTH`: The minimum length required